bivanov717/DSND-Project-1-/README.md

 ## Requirements

-Pandas
+- Pandas
-Numpy
+- Numpy
-Matplotplit
+- Matplotplit
-Seaborn
+- Seaborn
-Jupyter Notebook(only if running locally)
+- Jupyter Notebook(only if running locally)

 ## Results

+The analysis helped come to the following conclusions:
+1. Lead time appears to be about 100 days for all holidays, with family holidays having slightly shorter lead time, compared to non-family.
+The price and lead time have a small negative correlation.
+2. The main explanatory variables for price (Average Daily Rate) appear to be Reserved Room Type, Assigned Room Type and Market Segment.
+3. The bookings are predominantly spread within the summer months, with a fall down in the winter.

-The main findings of the code can be found at the post available here: https://medium.com/@b_ivanov/analyzing-hotel-demand-data-eeac278ea8c5
+A full blog post describing the results can be found here: https://medium.com/@b_ivanov/analyzing-hotel-demand-data-eeac278ea8c5

 # Acknowledgements
 I got the data from Kaggle: https://www.kaggle.com/jessemostipak/hotel-booking-demand